AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/11-Ex2-4-use-outlook-create-insights-email.md

         ```
         ![](../media/module-9/E2T4S10-0306.png)

 11. Review what happened.
-Copilot generated the new section and displayed it within the body of the email starting at the location that you placed your cursor.
+Copilot generated the new section and displayed it within the body of the email, starting at the location that you placed your cursor.
 You’re satisfied with the new content, so in the Copilot window, select **Replace**.

 12. Finally, let’s see what happens when you ask it to change the tone of the email.
 Select in the body of the email to highlight the entire email, then select the **Open Copilot** icon.
-In the Copilot window, one of the menu choices is **Change Tone**, which provides four options: **Direct**, **Casua**l, **Formal**, and **Like a poem**.
+In the Copilot window, one of the menu choices is **Change Tone**, which provides four options: **Direct**, **Casual**, **Formal**, and **Like a poem**.
 In this case, instead of selecting one of these options, you want to submit a prompt request asking for something different.
 In the prompt field, ask Copilot to make the tone of the email more executive-friendly.

         ![](../media/module-9/E2T4S12-0306.png)